algorithmiaio/dev-center/_pages/algorithm-development/languages/java.md

 <img src="{{ site.baseurl }}/images/post_images/algo_dev_lang/publish_algorithm.png" alt="Publish an algorithm" class="screenshot img-sm">

+In this modal, you'll see a Changes tab, a Sample I/O tab, and one called Versioning.

+Changes shows you your commit history and release notes.

+Sample I/O is where you'll create your sample input and output for the user to try under Try the API in the Run tab.
+When you add a sample input, make sure to test it out with all the inputs that you accept since users will be able to test your algorithm with their own inputs.

-In this dialog, you can select whether your algorithm will be for public use or private use as well as the royalty.
+Under the Versioning tab, you can select whether your algorithm will be for public use or private use as well as set the royalty.
 The algorithm can either be royalty-free or charge per-call.
 If you opt to have the algorithm charge a royalty, as the author, you will earn 70% of the royalty cost.

 Check out [Algorithm Pricing]({{ site.baseurl }}/pricing/) for more information on how much algorithms will cost to run.

+Under Semantic Versioning you can choose which kind of release your change should fall under: Major, Minor, or Revision.

 If you are satisfied with your algorithm and settings, go ahead and hit publish.
 Congratulations, you’re an algorithm developer!